 Where Cactus Wood Comes From

-Cactus wood comes, somewhat obviously, from cacti.
-Various types of cactus plants produce wood, though unlike common wood producers like pine, maple and oak trees, the wood of cactus is hidden behind the plants' layers.
-Cacti contain layers of spines that provide protection from animals and, in some cases, the sun.
-These spines attach to the thick green or gray skin of the cactus, which helps retain moisture by preventing transpiration, or evaporation.
-Underneath this skin, large species of cactus possess thick wood bodies much like those of small trees.
+Various types of cactus plants produce wood, though unlike common wood producers like pine, maple and oak trees, the wood of cactus is hidden behind the plants' layers of skin, spine and juicy flesh.
+Underneath this skin, large cactus species possess sturdy wood bodies much like those of small trees.

 Biology of Cactus Wood

-A study conducted by Art Gibson shows a direct correlation between the types of fiber and size of water conduction and storage vessels found in cactus wood and the growth habit of cactus species.
-The larger the cacti, the longer and wider the water vessels and fibers.
+There's a direct correlation between the types of fiber and size of water conduction and storage vessels found in cactus wood and the growth habit of cactus species.
+The larger the cactus, the longer and wider the water vessels and fibers.
 This means that the largest cactus plants possess the strongest wood and the capacity to store the most amount of water, an obvious evolutionary trait that helps large cacti survive in harsh conditions.
-According to a United States Department of Agriculture report, "Cross Border Waters," the high demand for cactus wood amongst contractors and carpenters in New Mexico and Arizona precipitates cactus wood smuggling from Mexico to the United States.
-While plenty of cactus wood enters the country legally, a good deal more comes in illicitly and unbeknownst to Uncle Sam.